OSGeo/OSGeoLive-doc/en/overview/zoo-project_overview.rst

 ZOO-Project provides a developer friendly Web Processing Service (WPS) framework for creating and chaining Web Processing Services.
 A WPS provides web access to functions which run spatial algorithms.
-ZOO-Project supports many programming languages and comes with two demo applications using simple spatialtools Services Providers (a C shared library and a Python module) based on the :doc:`GEOS <geos_overview>` and :doc:`OGR <gdal_overview>` Libraries.
+ZOO-Project supports many programming languages and comes with three demo applications.
+The first uses the simple spatialtools services based on the :doc:`GEOS <geos_overview>` and :doc:`OGR <gdal_overview>` libraries, the second showcase Voronoi and Delaunay triangulation (from the CGAL library) and the third present how to interract with OTB applications runninng as WPS services.

+The three demontration applications are available from the ZOO-Project demo landing page presented bellow.

 ZOO is made of three parts: